- A Pap test is usually done at age 21 unless you have special risk factors.

 A Pap test, also called a “Pap smear,” is part of a pelvic exam.
-The word “Pap” is short for Papanicolaou, which is the last name of the doctor that studied changes in cervical cells.
-A Pap test is usually done at age 21 unless you have special risks such as immune problems, HIV, or early sexual activity or pregnancy.
+The word “Pap” is short for Papanicolaou, which is the last name of the doctor who studied changes in cervical cells.
+A Pap test is usually done at age 21 unless you have special risks such as immune problems or HIV.
 It’s the only way to check the cells on your cervix for changes that can lead to cancer.
 Your HCP usually checks for STIs (sexually transmitted infections) such as chlamydia and gonorrhea at the same time.

 How is a Pap test done?

 As part of your pelvic exam, your HCP will take a thin plastic wand and a tiny brush and gently wipe away some of the cells from your cervix.
 Most girls don’t feel anything at all.
 A few girls may feel a little cramping as their cervix is gently brushed.
 If you feel anything, it usually lasts less than 1 minute.
 These cells are placed in a bottle or on a glass slide and sent to a laboratory.

 A trained technician then examines the sample of cells under a microscope to see if the cells are normal, or if there are any problems.
 The lab then gives the results to your health care provider, who will contact you if the results are NOT normal.

 Does it mean that I have cancer if I’ve been told I have an abnormal Pap?